benz206/benz206/README.md

 # Leg3ndary

+Hi!
 I'm Ben, I'm 17, and I'm experienced in many different areas of software and hardware.

+I am an incoming Computer Engineering Student at the University of Waterloo.

 - 💼 I'm a current Co-Op student working at SAP d-Shop Toronto.